cisagov/ScubaGear/baselines/exo.md

 DomainKeys Identified Mail (DKIM) allows digital signatures to be added to email messages in the message header, providing a layer of both authenticity and integrity to emails.
-As with SPF, DKIM relies on Domain Name Service (DNS) records, thus, its deployment depends on how an agency manages its DNS.
+As with SPF, DKIM relies on Domain Name System (DNS) records, thus, its deployment depends on how an agency manages its DNS.
 DKIM is enabled for your tenant's default domain (e.g., onmicrosoft.com domains), but it must be manually enabled for custom domains.